fbpx

 Furthermore, in one study conducted by licensed psychologist Dr. Philip Kinsler from the Multidisciplinary Association for Psychedelic Studies (MAPS), he documented significant improvements in participants’ symptoms after undergoing psychedelic-assisted psychotherapy.

-This study supports anecdotal evidence from many individuals who have undergone psychedelic therapy retreats for DID, who reported significant improvements in their anxiety levels, depression, PTSD symptoms, dissociations and self-esteem levels.
+This study supports anecdotal evidence from many individuals who have undergone psychedelic therapy retreats for DID, who reported significant improvements in their anxiety levels, depression, PTSD symptoms, dissociations, and self-esteem levels.
 However, it is recommended that those considering this therapy should undergo strict screening procedures by qualified medical professionals to assess if they are suitable candidates.

 Treating DID is like playing a game of Whack-a-Mole, but instead of moles, you’re dealing with personalities.